 You’re ready to add to your family and you’ve chosen to adopt.
 That’s great!
 Congratulations!
-We made that same decision in 2011 up returning to NYC after almost two years spent in Brazil.
+We made that same decision in 2011 after returning to NYC after almost two years spent in Brazil.
 We lived in a pet-friendly building, and had a Brazilian street cat named Kitty.
 We felt financially secure and stable enough in our schedule to add a dog to the mix.
 It took us an entire year to find the perfect dog, and along came Boogie!
 We adopted him from Badass Brooklyn Animal Rescue in 2012 when he was just a year old.
 He was abandoned in South Carolina and looking for a new family.
 We were in love.

 Cartoons and commercials love to show people walking into an animal shelter and walking out with a huge smile on their face and a new four-legged friend with wagging tail.
 But that’s not the end of the story – it’s just the beginning.
 Hopefully those two are headed to the pet store with credit card in hand, because that’s what’s necessary once you bring home a new pet.